Zooey Deschanel: Since 2010: New Girl and other projects

 In Rock the Kasbah (2015), she played a Los Angeles singer taken to Afghanistan by her former manager (Bill Murray).
 Despite a US$15 million budget, the comedy only made US$3 million at the North American box office.
 She obtained the role of a mysterious woman in the neo-noir drama The Driftless Area (2015), screened at the Tribeca Film Festival and released on video on demand and home media.
 She voiced a kind-hearted Bergen, Bridget, in the animated family comedy Trolls (2016), which grossed US$344 million worldwide.
 She reprised the role in its sequels Trolls World Tour (2020) and Trolls Band Together (2023).

 In December 2020, Deschanel appeared in the music video for Katy Perry's song "Not the End of the World".
 In 2021, she co-hosted the ABC television series The Celebrity Dating Game with Michael Bolton.

-In January 2022, she began cohosting Welcome to Our Show, a New Girl rewatch podcast with co-stars Hannah Simone and Lamorne Morris, distributed by IHeartRadio.
+In January 2022, she began co-hosting Welcome to Our Show, a New Girl rewatch podcast with co-stars Hannah Simone and Lamorne Morris, distributed by IHeartRadio.
 Deschanel appears as Kelly in season 3 of Physical released on August 2, 2023 and Nancy in Dreamin' Wild, released on August 4, 2023.
 She also appears as Terry in Harold and the Purple Crayon, which was released on August 2, 2024.

-In March 2024, Deschanel was cast in the Amazon MGM romantic comedy film Merv, directed by Jessica Swale.
-The film centers on an estranged couple who, after discovering that their shared dog is depressed following their breakup, decide to take the dog on a holiday to Florida in an attempt to lift its spirits.
+In March 2024, Deschanel was cast in the Amazon MGM romantic comedy film Merv (2025), directed by Jessica Swale.
+The film centres on an estranged couple who, after discovering that their shared dog is depressed following their breakup, decide to take the dog on a holiday to Florida in an attempt to lift its spirits.